Discover more from Garbage Day

 What Does Verification Actually Mean?

 This week Substack released a slew of Twitter-like features.
 There is now a way to mention other Substackers.
-It looks like this: Hi, Today in Tabs.
+It looks like this: Hi,.
 I'm pretty into it.
 So far, in my opinion, Substack's best features have been modern reimaginings of older blogosphere hacks, like Substack Recommendations, which is basically a super-charged blogroll.
 But Substack also released a verification tool of sorts this week.
 It comes in purple, orange, and white, which corresponds to the amount of paid readers you have.
 I'm not a fan of this — and neither is the community based on the overwhelmingly negative reactions in the comments of the announcement post — but I think it speaks to how many people still don’t get why verification matters.

 Verified accounts, regardless of how you delineate it, help people separate shitposts from official content.
 A verified account means that politicians can use your service, it means that your service can be reliably cited in news reports, and, most importantly, it means brands can feel safe using it.
 It is not, as both Elon Musk and, I guess, Substack see it, a status symbol.
 But it continues to be mistaken as one.
 So what’s the deal?